Gastroenterology & Endoscopy

 1. Iron Staining at Site of Infusion (Tattooing)

 This is a rare side effect, which is easily avoided.
 When the cannula is inserted into the vein, in preparation for the iron infusion, if the cannula is misplaced, the iron will be deposited under the skin, leading to a permanent tattoo.
-To prevent tattooing, when our Gastroenterologist inserts the cannula, it is flushed afterwards with saline to ensure it is in the correct position and it is monitored carefully during the infusion.
+To prevent tattooing, when our Specialist inserts the cannula, it is flushed afterwards with saline to ensure it is in the correct position and it is monitored carefully during the infusion.

 2. Allergic Reactions